Action plan required for your employer duties

 Winston Churchill once said "Let our advance worrying become advance thinking and planning".
-The same can be said about the snappily-titled "automatic enrolment employer duties" that were brought into force from October 2012.
+The same can be said about the snappily-titled "auto enrolment employer duties" that were brought into force from October 2012.

 This will give you your deadline for implementation and a point to work back from.
-Your staging date will be based on the number of people in your largest PAYE scheme as at 1 April 2012.
+Your staging date will be based on the number of people in your largest Pay As You Earn (PAYE) scheme as at 1 April 2012.

 The dates are spread over five and a half years between October 2012 and February 2018.
 Larger employers will go first, smaller employers last.
 View our summary table to find out your staging date.

 Find out the duties that are likely to apply

 Every employer in the UK will have some duties to perform but exactly what you'll need to do will depend on the types of worker you employ.

 As a rule of thumb, any worker over age 22 and under State pension age, and who earns more than £10,000 a year, will be treated as an 'eligible jobholder'.
 You'll need to automatically enrol these workers into a suitable pension scheme and as long as these workers stay in the pension scheme, make contributions on their behalf.

 You'll also have to provide a pension scheme for workers who don't fall into this category and in some cases you'll also have to contribute.

 Even if you already offer some form of pension provision, you'll need to make sure that the existing scheme meets a minimum standard.
 This generally means that there must be a minimum contribution rate, made up of both employer and employee contributions.
 If the scheme isn't up to scratch, contributions will have to increase.